diazevedo/fast-feet/README.md

 ### Description

-This is the backend code of a project developed as final challenge from `[Rockeseat Bootcamp](https://rocketseat.com.br/gostack)`.
+This is the backend code of a project developed as final challenge from [Rockeseat Bootcamp](https://rocketseat.com.br/gostack).

 FastFeet is an application designed to be used by a shipping company.